brendt/stitcher.io/src/content/blog/2021-10-22-route-attributes.md

 Lately, I've done quite a lot of thinking about a specific use case for them.
 I've talked with a bunch of people about it and I've tried to approach the question as rationally as possible: are attributes used for routing, a good or bad idea?

 After months of thoughts and discussions, I've come to (what I think to be as objectively as possible) a conclusion: they are worth giving a try, albeit with some side notes attached.
-In this email, I'll share my thought process, as well as address all counterarguments I've heard against route attributes over these past years.
+In this post, I'll share my thought process, as well as address all counterarguments I've heard against route attributes over these past years.

 Let's get started.